 - By signing up for email reminders and responding to the quarterly email.

 - By calling the number on the back of your card and asking a representative to activate the bonus.

 - By asking a banker to activate the bonus when you’re at a Chase branch.

 - If you also have a Chase checking account and debit card, you can activate the bonus while making a cash withdrawal at an ATM.

 You may need to enter your name, ZIP code and the last four digits on your Chase Freedom® card depending on the activation method you use.

-There’s a deadline to activate, which is usually a couple of months after the quarter starts (the deadline for the 2017 April–June bonus period is June 14, for example).
+There’s a deadline to activate, which is usually a couple of months after the quarter starts (the deadline for the 2019 July–September bonus period is Sept.
+14, for example).

 As long as you activate the bonus by the deadline, you’ll earn bonus points for all the eligible purchases you make during the bonus period, including the ones you made before activation.

 In the past, Chase Freedom® rewards categories have included gas stations, grocery stores, restaurants, wholesale clubs, department stores and Amazon.com.
 Once a new quarterly bonus period begins, you’ll want to keep track of which purchases will earn you extra cash back.

 Crystal Stemberger, who runs the personal finance blog Budgeting in the Fun Stuff, says she makes a tiny printout with the rewards categories and tapes it to her Chase Freedom® card.